NCAS-CMS/um-training/practicals/source/getting-setup-selfstudy.rst

   Comand rejected by policy.
 Not in authorised list Connection to login.archer2.ac.uk closed.

 .. note:: It is not possible to start an interactive login session on ARCHER2 from PUMA.
-For an interactive session you need to login from your local desktop.
+For an interactive session you need to login from your local desktop or via your host institution.

 You are now ready to try running a UM suite!